Metro Tunneling Group

 Metro Tunneling Group or MTG (formerly IMCC-JV) is a Joint Venture (JV) of 5 companies currently working as the main contractor for the Delhi Metro Rail Corporation (DMRC).

 The 5 companies are DYWIDAG Systems from Germany, Larsen & Toubro from India, Samsung Corporation from South Korea, Ircon International from India, and Shimizu Corporation from Japan.
 DMRC is the joint venture of Government of India and Government of Delhi.

 On 19 December 2006, the international joint venture - Metro Tunneling Group received the Letter of Acceptance from Delhi Metro Rail Corporation for the Contract BC18.

 The scope of work for the new contract includes the design and civil works for a 3.1 km long metro twin tunnel and two underground metro stations.
 Within the construction period of 36 month the tunnel will be built by Shield TBM whereas the stations will be constructed using the cut and cover method.

+History

+The Phase 1 of Delhi Metro was divided into 2 civil packages by the DMRC ie MC1A and MC1B.
+MC1A (Vishwa Vidyalaya to Kashmere Gate) was awarded to KSHI-JV and MC1B (Chandni Chowk to Central Secretariat) was awarded to IMCC-JV.

 IMCC-JV

 MTG previously known as IMCC (International Metro Civil Contractors).
 In April 2001 the international joint venture "International Metro Civil Contractors" (IMCC) was awarded the contract for the design and construction of an approx. 6.5 km long underground section underneath the centre of Old and New Delhi.